 |Touched by Tobacco||

 Find a prominent location to use as your studio (get the necessary permission of course).
 Use make-up and other materials to give your friends the full tobacco treatment.
 Have them swish around the yellow food coloring in their mouths for yellow teeth.
 Add some dark circles under the eyes.
 Grab some prunes and chew them up until they resemble chewing tobacco – make sure to get that spit drip!
 Go here for some inspiration: http://www.webmd.com/smoking-cessation/ss/slideshow-ways-smoking-affects-looks.
-Make sure your photo subjects hold up the UNGLAMOUR SHOTS mugshot sign included in the Commotion Kit (2013-14).
-Upload your pics to the RAZE social media channels using the hashtag #UNGLAMOURSHOTS How to count this Commotion: Count one Commotion for each event at which your Crew performs this Commotion.
+Make a sign for glamour shot subjects to hold that says "Tobacco Unglamour Shots".
+Upload your pics to social media using the hashtag #UNGLAMOURSHOTS How to count this Commotion: Count one Commotion for each event at which your Crew performs this Commotion.

 |Wearing RAZE Gear||

 Spread the message about RAZE by wearing your favorite RAZE t-shirt or other RAZE branded gear.
-How to count this Commotion: Count one Commotion for each day your Crew wears a RAZE-branded clothing item.
+How to count this Commotion: Count one Commotion for each day at least half your Crew wears Raze gear.